DaveMielke/NBP/b2g/ui/doc/notes.rst

 1) Turn the device over so that its bottom is on top.

-2) Press gently down on the cover and slide it toward the side where the Power switch is.
+2) Press gently down on the cover and slide it toward the side where the power switch is.

 3) Lift the end of the cover that's toward the side where the earphone jack is.

-Be careful if you remove the cover because the underside of a circuit board will be exposed.
+Be careful after you've removed the cover because the underside of a circuit board will be exposed.
 Removing the cover is how to gain access to the
 following:

 * The Micro-SD card slot.
   It's in the corner that's toward the back and toward the side where the earphone jack is.
-The open end of the slot is toward the side where the Power switch is.
+The open end of the slot is toward the side where the power switch is.
 To insert a card, gently press it in until you hear a click.
-To remove a card, gently press it until you hear a click, and then allow the slot's internal spring to push it out.
+To remove the card, gently press it until you hear a click, and then allow the slot's internal spring to push it out.

 * The SIM card slot.
-  It's in the corner that's toward the front and toward the side where the Power switch is.
+  It's in the corner that's toward the front and toward the side where the power switch is.
 To gain access to the actual slot, lift the end of its cover that's toward the back.
 As with most SIM card slot covers, its hinge is fragile so be gentle.